Aushik Srinivas

 Aushik Srinivas (born 16 March 1993) is a cricketer who plays for Tamil Nadu in Indian domestic cricket.
 He is a slow left-arm orthodox bowler.
 He made his first-class debut in 2009 at the age of 16.

 He studies BTech at SRM Institute of Science and Technology.
-A prodigious talent who has been consistent from the time he started playing for the Tamil Nadu Ranji Team.
-He is well known for technic to keep the batsmen tight at one end.
-He took 4,5,8 wicket haul in 2016 TNCA club matches standing leading wicket taker for the season.
+He was the leading wicket taker for the season in 2016 TNCA club matches.

 He has bowled a marathon 85 overs in an innings against Rajasthan and had played a vital role in Tamil Nadu finishing Runners up in the 2011-12 Ranji Trophy.